 Blogging is a relatively new phenomenon, less than 30 years old, and already as of 2019, there are more than 500 million blogs out of 1.7 billion websites in the world.
-The amazing piece of data in these facts is not in the numbers alone but in the proportion of blogs to websites, which is around 30%.
-So, one may ask, “what do you have to offer and what is your purpose in this ocean of blogs?”
+The fantastic piece of data in these facts is not in the numbers alone but in the proportion of blogs to websites, which is around 30%.
+So, one may ask, “what do you have to offer, and what is your purpose in this ocean of blogs?”

 Much has been written about how to create a successful and interesting blog.
 In his book ‘The Innovators,’ Walter Isaacson tells the story of Justin Hall, who is considered the pioneer of blogging.
 According to Isaacson, Hall’s recipe for blogging success is: “stay casual, get personal and be provocative.”
 This attitude sounds more applicable to the topic of workplace dress code, yet I am sure some of it will show up in my writing as well.

 I once heard that one’s legacy is made of diaries, photo albums, and a library of books, to which I would add, the loved one leaves in the memories of others.
 I am mindful of my mortality, and thus, I want My Blog to add a dimension to my legacy.